Women’s Imaging Fellowship

 The fellow is responsible for planning, monitoring, and interpreting examinations.
 Responsibilities also include assisting in resident education and training.

-Radiology resident teaching conferences are held twice daily throughout the year and include both didactic lectures and case-based presentations.
+Radiology resident teaching conferences are held daily throughout the year and include both didactic lectures and case-based presentations.
 Fellows are expected to attend and participate in the pertinent conferences.
+Fellows also take a leadership role in Gynecology Oncology weekly tumor board and interdisciplinary Breast Tumor Board.

 Radiology Grand Rounds are held monthly with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a wide variety of topics.